‘I truly believe my best days are still ahead of me’: Blagojevich reflects one year after prison release

 CHICAGO – One year ago this week marks the anniversary of former Illinois Gov. Rod Blagojevich’s release from federal prison.

-WGN’s Julie Unruh was the first reporter to speak with Blagojevich after President Trump commuted his sentenced and let him out of prison.
+WGN’s Julie Unruh was the first reporter to speak with Blagojevich after President Trump commuted his sentence and let him out of prison.

 Now one year later, he’s sitting down with her again.